 I’m under 65 and have a disability.
 Does Medicare cover me?

-If you’ve been diagnosed with a qualifying health condition or been on disability for at least 24 months, Medicare starts automatically.
+Medicare starts automatically if you’ve been diagnosed with a qualifying health condition or been on disability for at least 24 months.

 Medicare will cover you for the same items as it would for a beneficiary that is 65 or older.
 Speak to a licensed insurance broker specializing in Medicare to learn more about your specific needs.

 Even though I’m not yet old enough to receive Medicare benefits, can I still use Medicare?

 Yes, if you have a qualifying health condition or have received disability benefits for 24 months.

 How do I sign up for Medicare if I’m under 65?

 Medicare will start automatically if you have Lou Gehrig’s Disease or have been on disability benefits for 24 months.
 If you’re diagnosed with End-Stage Renal Disease and need dialysis or a transplant, you can apply and receive Medicare.

 Can I enroll in Medicare Advantage if I’m on Medicare under 65?

 Yes, Medicare Advantage is available to Medicare beneficiaries regardless of age.
 The Medicare Advantage plan will provide the same coverage as it would for a beneficiary that’s 65 or older.